 Below you can find a list of my recent and forthcoming publications and talks.
-For other projects, current research, and outreach activities, please visit the Projects page.
+For other projects, current research, and outreach activities, please visit the Projects and Public Engagement pages.

 |Armenia: Masterpieces from an Enduring Culture.
 Bodleian Library, Oxford, 2015, ISBN: 9781851244393. : |

 |Iranian Syntax in Classical Armenian.
 Morphosyntactic alignment change and other cases of pattern replication.
 Oxford University Press, Oxford, Forthcoming. : |

 |The Relevance of Typology for Pattern Replication.
 Journal of Language Contact, 12 (3), pp. 569–608, 2020. : |

 |Syntactical Peculiarities of Relative Clauses in the Armenian New Testament.
 Revue des Études Arméniennes, 38 , pp. 35–83, 2018. : |

 |Morphosyntactic Alignment and the Classical Armenian Periphrastic Perfect.
 Jamison, Stephanie W; Melchert, Craig H; Vine, Brent (Ed.): Proceedings of the 26th Annual UCLA Indo-European Conference : Los Angeles, October 24th and 25th, 2014, pp. 117–133, Hempen, Bremen, 2016. : |

 |Remodelling the Historical Morphology of the Classical Armenian -eal participle.
 Banber Matenadarani, 21 , pp. 385–398, 2014. : |

 |Armeno-Iranian Structural Interaction: The Case of Parthian wxd, Armenian ink`n.
 Iran and the Caucasus, 17 (4), pp. 401-425, 2013. : |